 Tomato, tomato paste, or a mix of both determines the taste and color of the Persian Omelet.

-More tomato means more color and sourness, and I personally like to mix chopped or grated tomatoes with tomato paste to achieve a darker color and deeper taste.
+More tomato means more color and sourness, and I like to mix chopped or grated tomatoes with tomato paste to achieve a darker color and deeper taste.
 Just be careful about the type and amount of tomato paste since some types contain salt and might ruin your omelet.
 Always taste the paste before using it.

 According to Healthline, Tomato products such as ketchup, tomato juice, tomato paste, and tomato sauces are the richest dietary sources of lycopene in the Western diet, providing over 80% of dietary lycopene in the United States.
 They are also a good source of several vitamins and minerals, such as vitamin C, potassium, vitamin K, and folate.